imzqqq/chat/website/spec/content/appendices.md

 ## Signing JSON

-Various points in the Chat specification require JSON objects to be cryptographically signed.
+Various points in the Matrix specification require JSON objects to be cryptographically signed.
 This requires us to encode the JSON as a binary string.
 Unfortunately the same JSON can be encoded in different ways by changing how much white space is used or by changing the order